GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 This bug is related to the first, and has a similar cause; though the fix is a little different.

 Admittedly this is a simple example.
-This particular bug could have been found in a locally running instance on the development server.
+These particular bugs could have been found in a locally running instance on the development server.
 However, in more complex applications that interact with backend data stores and other live network services, local tests may not be able to reproduce the exact problems